Autor: Shelby Benavidez

 Rottweiler

 German Shepherds are listed as one of the three most dangerous dog breeds across the United States.
 Ironically, they are often used as police dogs and medical support animals.
 However, they are protective almost to a fault.
-Their protective nature, while useful in security contexts, can lead to mistaking a stranger or visitor as a threat and can provoke an unwarranted attack.
+Their protective nature can lead to mistaking a stranger or visitor as a threat, provoking an unwarranted attack.

 Texas’s dog bite laws differ from many other states, and understanding your rights is essential to pursuing a legal claim or defending against one.